Search Results

 - St. James Orthodox Church | Eastern Orthodox Church in Gwinnett County | 3579 McEver Road, Gainesville, GA 30504, USA

 Located in Gainesville, Georgia.
 St. James Orthodox Church is an Eastern Orthodox Parish of the Antiochian Orthodox Christian Archdiocese of North America.
 St. James Orthodox Church Gainesville, Georgia REGULAR WEEKLY SCHEDULE Saturday Evening Vespers 4: 00 PM Sunday Morning Orthros 9: 00 AM Sunday Morning Divine Liturgy 10:00 AM Full Calendar You are Welcome!
-Contact us, and plan your visit to St. James Orthodox Church First Name Last Name Email Write a message Submit Thanks for submitting!
+Contact us, and plan your visit to St. James Orthodox Church First Name Last Name Email Write a message Street Address City State Zip code I am visiting the area I am Orthdox I am interested in becoming Orthodox I would like to speak to the priest Submit Thanks for submitting!
 You Can Now Use PayPal to Donate to St. James Orthodox Church St. James Orthodox Church is located in Gainesville, Georgia, in the northeast metropolitan Atlanta area, serving all of north and northeast Georgia.
 Founded in 2013, we are a quickly growing mission of the Antiochian Orthodox Christian Archdiocese of North America .
 Our services are family-friendly and are celebrated in English.
 "C ome and see."
 (John 1:46) Join Our Livestream Services Daily Readings Weekly Bulletin Listen to Fr.
-Steven's Weekly Sermon 2025-12-07 Tenth Sunday of Luke 00:00 / 14:02 Click Here!
+Steven's Weekly Sermon 2026-02-01 Sunday of the Publican and Pharisee 00:00 / 11:35 Click Here!
 To Hear Additional Sermons by Fr.
 Steven Ritter More Videos

 - Orthodoxy | St. James Orthodox